-The Jewish population of Italy, while numerically small, is highly assimilated, successful, and ancient.
+The Jewish population of Italy is highly assimilated, successful, and ancient.
 The first Roman Jews settled in the Second Century B.C. and the Jewish community of the Portico d’Ottavia neighborhood — the ghetto liquidated by the Nazis in October 1943 — dated back to Emperor Vespasian.
 The word ‘Ghetto’ partly derives from the original segregation of the Venetian Jews in 1516 on the site of a foundry (‘getto’).
 The Emancipation and the Revolution of 1848, the Risorgimento and the liberal regime that followed unification, successively secured their status.
 They prospered and integrated.
 Many distinguished themselves in the Great War and subsequently participated in the early squadristi and local Fascist parties.
 In The Garden of the Finzi-Continis, Giorgio’s pen portrait of his father is intended to symbolise an Italian (not only Ferrarese) type from the subsequent period: “medical graduate and free-thinker, army volunteer, since 1919 card-holder of the Fascist Party, and sports enthusiast, in short the Modern Jew” (7).
-In the novel, his father never fully recants his allegiance to the Fascists; in Vittorio de Sica’s 1970 film The Garden of the Finzi Contini, however, this aspect is muted and his final rejection of the regime actually depicted in the closing scenes.
-This was a serious point of contention between the novelist and film-maker, erasing the record of local participation in fascism by the Ferrarese Jews, effectively covering it with a general (if moving) portrait of persecution.
-But the power of Bassani’s novel is precisely this exploration and exposure of the accommodations made with the regime, its subtle entwinement in everyday life and thought processes, individual and communal self-awareness, even at a moment of grave and growing danger.
+In the novel, his father never fully recants his allegiance to the Fascists; in Vittorio de Sica’s 1970 film The Garden of the Finzi Contini, however, this aspect is muted and his final rejection of the regime is shown in the closing scenes.
+This was a serious point of contention between the novelist and film-maker, erasing the record of local participation in Fascism by the Ferrarese Jews, effectively covering it with a general (if moving) portrait of persecution.
+But the power of Bassani’s novel is precisely this exploration and exposure of the accommodations made with the regime and its subtle entwinement in everyday life and communal self-awareness even at a moment of grave and growing danger.